8 Buying Motives ALL Salespeople Should Know!

 3. Health

 Considering how turbulent 2020 was, it’s no surprise that many more consumers are taking steps to protect their well-being.
 Therefore, a health buying motive is about leveraging the fact that the prospect wants to live well and for longer.
-The key to selling to these types of consumers?
+What is the key to selling to these types of consumers?
 Proof devices such as demonstrating the efficacy of your product.

 4. Impulse

 Everyone gets caught in the heat of the moment, which is why it’s important to remember that impulse is a great buying motive.
-The foundation of an impulse buying motive is excitement and urgency and can motivate prospects to act quickly.
-For instance, promotional pricing tactics like countdowns, flash sales, or limited time only offers always work effectively.
+The foundation of an impulse buying motive is excitement and urgency, which can motivate prospects to act quickly.
+For instance, promotional pricing tactics like countdowns, flash sales, or limited-time-only offers always work effectively.

 5. Pleasure